 What Should I Not Do During A Hardware Manicure?

-In the Nail Tech Program course, you can learn the basics that will help avoid mistakes from the very beginning of your work.
+In the Nail Tech Program course, you can learn the basics that will help avoid mistakes from the very beginning.

 To learn how to perform a clean hardware manicure, practice, time, and quality tools are needed.
 Therefore, we provide models for skill training, necessary materials, and practice in salons with modern equipment.